CMihai99/voxelcraft/README.md

 Crouching needs to be smoother, add time delta to camera position change (line 135).

-Grass texture needs to have its own voxel settings so that the top and bottom texture won't the same (line 61).
+Grass texture needs to have its own voxel settings so that the top and bottom texture won't be the same (line 61).

 ## License